 Use the mhGAP-IG to identify which child and adolescent mental and behavioural disorders are being described in the case histories.
+Duration: 30 minutes.

 Purpose: Create an interactive discussion between participants whereby participants use the master chart in the mhGAP-IG to learn about the common presentations of children and adolescents with developmental, behavioural and emotional disorders.